 A new client approached us to prepare their financial statements.
 During the initial conversation, it transpired that their previous accountant had written off bad debts.
 Unfortunately, when we reviewed this it turned out that the write off was not done within the required timeframe, nor was it reflected correctly in the general ledger and their accounting system.
 As a result of this error, the client lost the opportunity to reduce their profit by almost $300,000 and had to pay tax on this amount, when they were very short of cashflow.

 The write off of bad debt has to be done before the end of financial year in order to ensure that you get tax deductibility.
-If you did everything you could to get paid for some of your accounts receivable, but you are not likely to be paid, now is the time to speak to us about write off of bad debt.
-Holiday pay
+If you did everything you could to get paid for some of your accounts receivable, but you are not likely to be paid, now is the time to speak to us about writing off of bad debt.

 There is also a tax planning opportunity with dividend declarations.
 This is applicable to businesses where the shareholders take drawings on a regular basis and the current accounts could be overdrawn closer to the end of the financial year.
 It is important to be proactive here, as there is a resident withholding tax that has to be paid on the 20th of April, if the dividend is declared in March.